hennesre/jobhuntengine/outreach_generation_framework.md

 Thanks for agreeing to connect!
 [Mutual connection] mentioned you might be open to chatting about [Company/opportunities].

-I'm currently a Lead PM at Remesh where I've built AI products from 0 to 1.
+I'm currently a Staff PM at Remesh where I've built AI products from 0 to 1.
 [One sentence about why their company interests you - be specific].

 Would you be open to a quick call to learn more about what you're building?
 I'm flexible on timing.